eukara/qreate/README.md

-qreate-qc
+Qreate-QC
 =========

-QC code of the Qreate code base
+Serverside QC code.
+To compile use the latest version of frikqcc!